• Skip to main content

 You met siblings Paul, Bob and Diane in a previous post.
-Their investment club, the K-Club, was started back in 1997 and is stronger than ever today.
+They started their investment club, the K-Club, back in 1997 and it is stronger than ever today.
 The practices they’ve put in place and the discipline they apply are excellent standards for all investors.
 Read on for a look at how they organize, analyze, research and decide which stocks to buy and when to sell.
 For them, it’s about choosing retirement investments and more.

 A Good Foundation to Get Going

-This same approach (or one similar) can be used by anyone before choosing retirement investments.
-It can be used whether you are buying a mutual fund, an individual stock or any other investment.
+Anyone can use this same approach (or one similar) before choosing retirement investments.
+Use it whether you are buying a mutual fund, an individual stock or any other investment.
 We’ve all read and heard how we’re supposed to “rebalance” our portfolio or make sure we aren’t over-weighted or under-weighted in a particular sector.
 We’re supposed to review our investment strategy at least once each year.
 Well, what exactly does that mean to us “regular folks”?
 Are we just looking at statements a few times a year or checking retirement balances online?
 Should we be doing something other than confirming that contributions have been deposited and that the balance is either up or down since the last check-in?
 What if you are a buy-and-hold investor – is there something you need to be doing in your various accounts?

 Thanks to the approach the K-Club shared with me―the brass tacks of how to evaluate what you own and how to decide to keep it or sell it― some light is shed on the mysterious world of what it means to be an investor.